 Developing the internet of lights

-Following the trends of the creation of the "The Internet of Things" (IoT) and the rapid penetration of SSL based lighting, it is very advantageous to connect the luminaires in buildings to the Internet.
-OpenAIS aims at setting the leading standard for inclusion of lighting for professional applications in to IoT, with a focus on office lighting.
-This will enable a transition from the currently existing closed and command oriented lighting control systems to an open and service oriented system architecture.
+Follwing the trends of the creation of the "The Internet of Things" (IoT) and the rapid penetration of SSL based lighting, it is very advantageous to connect the luminaires in buildings to the Internet.
+OpenAIS defined an open system architecture for inclusion of lighting for professional applications in to IoT, with a focus on office lighting.
+This enables a transition from the currently existing closed and command oriented lighting control systems to an open and service oriented system architecture.

-The OpenAIS project will define the requirements and use cases for offices in 2020, define the best open system architecture, identify existing ICT components to be used and develop additional components.
-The system will be validated by a pilot installation in a real office setting.
+The OpenAIS project defined the requirements and use cases for offices in 2020, defined the best open system architecture, identify existing ICT components to be used and develop additional components.
+The system was validated by a pilot installation in a real office setting.

-After the OpenAIS project, the Consortium will pursue standardization of the system architecture, aiming at the creation of the leading standard for Internet connected lighting.
-The project brings together a strong collaboration of the leading lighting companies Zumtobel, Tridonic, and Philips and the major players in IoT technology ARM, NXP and Dynniq.
-Consortium partner Johnson Controls represents the end user and academic knowledge on ICT and system architecture is present through TU/e and TNO-ESI.
-During the project, the Consortium will seek close cooperation with the IoT community.
+The key innovations of the system architecture have been transferred to standardization bodies (ie OMA/IPSO, Fairhair), fostering the creation of the leading standard for Internet connected lighting.
+The project brought together a strong collaboration of the leading lighting companies Zumtobel, Tridonic, and Signify (formerly known as Philips Lighting) and the major players in IoT technology ARM, NXP and Dynniq.
+Consortium partner Johnson Controls represented the end user and the building management industry.
+Academic knowledge on ICT and system architecture was present through TU/e and TNO-ESI.